JordanMartinez/purescript-jordans-reference/21-Hello-World/04-Console-Lessons/src/06-Effect-Eff-and-Aff/04-Basic-Aff-Functions.md

 To model both errors and output, we can use either `Maybe a` or `Either a b`.
 Since the error might be important for some parties, `Maybe a` can't be used.
 Rather, we'll use `Either Error outputType`.

-Handling errors and output implies a function.
-Aff uses the type signature, `Either errorType outputType -> Effect Unit`, for that.
+Handling errors and output implies a function. `Aff` uses the type signature, `Either errorType outputType -> Effect Unit`, for that.

 Lastly, cancelling implies what to do when the computation is no longer needed.
 Since our present interests do not require cancellation, we can use a no-op Canceler: `nonCanceler`

 ## Functions We Will Use

 For our purposes, we need an `Aff` to run inside of an `Effect` monad context.
 In other words, we need some function that takes an `Aff` and returns an `Effect a`.
-If one looks through Aff's docs, the only one that does this is `runAff_`:
+If one looks through `Aff`'s docs, the only one that does this is `runAff_`:
 ```purescript
 runAff_ :: forall a.
 (Either Error a -> Effect Unit) -> Aff a -> Effect Unit
 ```